The Art of Teaching MED

 EDCI 698 - Research: Design and Replication

 Examination of research designs related to curriculum and instruction including: survey research, quantitative content analysis, correlational research, true experimental research, quasi-experimental research, pre-experimental research, single-subject research/behavior analysis, causal-comparative research, program evaluation, qualitative research, combined qualitative/quantitative research, and meta-analysis.
 Includes creation of a sophisticated research design appropriate for a doctoral dissertation.
 In order to enroll in this course, tools courses 1-4 must have been successfully completed.
+This is an approved doctoral research tools course.
 Prerequisites: Doctoral level standing, and all Tools 1-4 classes must be completed.

 EDCI 699 - Statistics: Cont Proc App

-Statistics: Content, Process, Application Description : This course focuses on the content, process, application, and reporting of statistical analyses in research.
-Computer applications will be integrated with the following content: populations, samples, frequency distributions, scaling and coding data, the structure of a data file, measures of central tendency, variance, standard deviations, z scores, normal curves, hypothesis testing, t tests for dependent and independent means, effect size and power, correlation, regression, ANOVA, Chi-square, post hoc tests, and probability.
-Students will also investigate the uses and limitation of statistical software while exploring the reasoning and assumptions underlying the inferential statistical process.
-Student will learn and apply these statistical concepts with data and write reports describing methodology and results.
-Prerequisite: Doctoral Standing and EDCI 695.
+This is an approved Level II doctoral research tools course that focuses on the content, process, application, & reporting of statistical analyses in research.
+Computer applications will be integrated with the following content: populations, samples, frequency distributions, scaling & coding data, the structure of a data file, measures of central tendency, variance, standard deviations, z scores, normal curves, hypothesis testing, t tests for dependent & independent means, effect size & power, correlation, regression, ANOVA, Chi-square, post hoc tests, & probability.
+Students will investigate the uses & limitation of statistical software while exploring the reasoning & assumptions underlying the inferential statistical process.
+Students learn & apply stat concepts Prerequisite: Doctoral Standing and EDCI 695.

 EDCI 718 - Doct Dissertation